 Chad Baruch

-Chad is a leader in the profession, having served as Chair of the Board of the State Bar of Texas, as well as serving on the State Bar Board of Directors, the Executive Committee of the State Bar, and as Chair of the Texas Bar College.
-In 2017, he was one of two nominated candidates for President-Elect of the State Bar of Texas.
+Chad is a recognized leader in the legal profession in Texas.
+He served as the 85th Chair of the State Bar of Texas Board of Directors, and remains the only Jewish lawyer in Texas history to serve as chair or president of the State Bar.
+In addition, Chad served as Chair of the Texas Bar College and was one of two nominated candidates for President of the State Bar of Texas in 2017.

 Chad Baruch is Board Certified in Civil Appellate Law by the Texas Board of Legal Specialization.